Businesses can give back to the community in many ways – perhaps by donating to a cause, offering work ‘in kind’ or sponsoring an event.

 Creating employment opportunities for local people through jobs, work experience, trials, apprenticeships and T-levels.

-2. School/college and community engagement
+2. Community benefit and engagement

 Giving support, guidance, time or resources to non-corporate organisations such as schools, colleges, community groups and charities in the borough.